 Horns were blown through the night and dollans (hoops with sheepskin stretched on them) were struck.

 People have forgotten that bells were used at first to frighten away bad spirits from the church.

 After the horns were blown, the bells rung, the skin drums played, the May-flowers, rushes, flags and primroses placed before the doors and the keirn crosses in the caps of the boys and on the tails of the cattle, and the sliding carts of St. John’s Wort drawn from place to place, the bad spirits driven away and people and cattle had walked through the fire, then the fields were ready to put the cattle on the grass.

-(source: Manx Calendar Customs by CI Paton (1942) and Manx Reminiscences by Dr J Clague (1911); photo is a composite but the Crosh Cuirn is courtesy of Manx National Heritage)
+(source: Manx Calendar Customs by CI Paton (1942) and Manx Reminiscences by Dr J Clague (1911); photograph is of a Crosh Cuirn by Bernadette Weyde)